 During operations, implement regular walkthrough inspections to identify areas that need cleaning.
 Look out for spills, food crumbs, trash, and dirt accumulation.
 Common areas for cleaning include the front bar, customer tables, floors, and bathrooms.
 Regularly dispose of trash bins before they overflow.

 Before closing, clean the back bar, tables, and bathrooms.
 Sanitize kitchenware and glassware in preparation for the following day’s work.

 The worst-case scenario for a bar is running out of stock in the middle of operations.
 Even if liquor and food inventory has already been performed before opening, check stocks periodically throughout the night to ensure that supplies meet demands.

 Do regular walkarounds and occasionally ask customers if they are happy with the service and if there is anything that can be improved.
 Observe staff members in the kitchen, bar, and service areas and check if they are following standard operating procedures for quality and safety.
 Take immediate action to diffuse tense situations between customers and staff members and eject disorderly persons if necessary.

-Without the the correct permits and licenses, a bar cannot operate.
-Business and liquor licenses usually require renewal after a year, but may vary depending on your country or state.
+Without the correct permits and licenses, a bar cannot operate.
+Business and liquor licenses usually require renewal after a year but may vary depending on your country or state.
 Take note of expiration dates to avoid hefty fines and suspensions.

 Ensure your bar is up to code by using a digital checklist.
-Use iAuditor, the world’s #1 mobile inspection app to guide managers and staff and ensure proper procedures are followed.
-Perform paperless inspections and:
+Use SafetyCulture (formerly iAuditor), a mobile inspection app, to guide managers and staff to guarantee that proper procedures are followed.
+Perform paperless inspections and do the following:

-✔ Indicate corrective measures, assign to a team member, and set priority and due date
+- Indicate corrective measures, assign them to a team member, and set priority and due date

-✔ Save reports online and keep them safe in the cloud
+- Save reports online and keep them safe through cloud-based recordkeeping